francois-le-ko4la/LinuxTutorial/HowTo : Install Ubuntu 16.04 on Intel NUC.md

 >

 ## Flash
-Flash is a super hero that runs very fast.
+Flash is a superhero that runs very fast.
 So nothing to do with a Linux installation.
 >
 > Please, don't use, install, promote...
 >